postman-open-technologies/bingchain/README.md

 ~~~
 OPENAI_API_KEY="..."
 BING_API_KEY="..."
+MODEL=gpt-4
+TOKEN_LIMIT=32768
 ~~~

+Set the token limit to the advertised limit of the model you are using, so 32768 for `gpt-4`, 4096 for `text-davinci-003` and 2048 for `text-curie-001`.

-The clever part is the initial prompt, which is held in `prompt.txt`.
+The clever part is the initial prompt, which is held in [`prompt.txt`](https://raw.githubusercontent.com/postman-open-technologies/bingchain/main/prompt.txt).

 You can now run the chain: